Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 ![](Readme-Resources~/warning.png) Note that you can inherit from any built-in visual element, but there are some things you might need to know if you want to use `IntegerField`, `FloatField` or `TextField`.
 Please check [this section](#integerfield-floatfield-and-textfield-are-exceptions)

-## Don't worry about horizontal space.
-It's scrollable!
+## Don't Worry About Horizontal Space.
+It's Scrollable!

 ![](Readme-Resources~/container-scrollable-demonstration.gif)

-# Group your elements to save space
+# Group Your Elements to Save Space

 Create a **Group Definition** and group any visual element in it.
 They will be hidden and shown by a dropdown.